-Service option icons are explained in separate section 8 starting on page 92.
+Service option icons are briefly explained in separate section 9, while the detailed explanation is given in the Installation manual.

-8 Service Options
+9 Service Options

 Most of Service options are covered in depth by other manuals, particularly in the Nesis Installation Manual.
 Here, only a brief information will be presented.
-Figure 67 shows the service options screen.
+Figure 83 shows the service options screen.
 Note that slave Nesis has only a subset of these icons.